Casheeew/learn-chinese/docs/guide.md

 ##### Are tones optional?

 No, tones are not optional.
-You must to learn them to understand Mandarin speech.
+You must learn them to understand Mandarin speech.
 Tones are a fundamental feature of the language.
-Sometimes, you may hear claims such as "even if you speak tones incorrectly, people will still understand from context".
+Sometimes, you may hear claims such as "even if you speak tones incorrectly, people will still understand you from context".
 While this is occasionally true, many other times you will just not be understood.

+While tempting to skip, having a good foundation early on will immensely help out in your immersion journey.

 ##### Practice